$C^*$-extreme points of positive operator valued measures and unital completely positive maps: Applications to Completely Positive Maps

 \begin{theorem} Let $\A$ be a commutative unital $C^*$-algebra and $\h$ a Hilbert space.
-Then the $C^*$-convex hull of the collection of all $*$-homomorphisms (in particular, $\cst$-extreme points) in $UCP_\h(\A)$ is dense with respect to bounded weak topology. \end{theorem}
+Then the $C^*$-convex hull of the collection of all unital $*$-homomorphisms (in particular, $\cst$-extreme points) is dense in $UCP_\h(\A)$ with respect to bounded-weak topology. \end{theorem}